OpenGHz/Imitate-All/README_DataCollection.md

 1. Start the program, and the real-time windows of each camera will appear (if not all cameras start, try adjusting device numbers or checking camera connections; try connecting only one camera per docking station; some computers may support only 1-2 external cameras when USB ports share the same bus, consider changing the computer).
 2. Press `Space Bar` to start recording data and teleoperating the robotic arms to complete the target task.
+3. If the demonstration opration is not acceptable, press `q` to discard the current recording process.
+4. After task completion:
-3. After task completion, wait to collect the specified number of frames (the number of frames actually spent to complete the task should be as close as possible to the maximum collection frames):
+    - Wait to collect the specified number of frames (the number of frames actually spent to complete the task should be as close as possible to the maximum collection frames) or press `s` to save the data immediately.
-    - If the demonstration opration is not acceptable, press `q` to discard the current recording process, then press `0` to control the robotic arm to return to the initial position.
-    - If it is acceptable, press `Space Bar` to save the current teaching record.
-After saving, the robotic arm will automatically return to the initial position.
+    - Data will be automatically saved upon collecting all frames.
+After saving, the robotic arms will automatically return to the initial position.
-4. (Optional) In the `data/raw/<task_name>` folder in the current directory, check the recorded episodes.
+5. Data will be saved to the `data/raw/<task_name>` folder in the current directory by default.
 Each collected episode data includes:
-    - `mp4` videos of the cameras
+    - `mp4`: videos of the cameras
-    - `low_dim.json` contains the robots' states
+    - `low_dim.json`: the robots' states
-    - `meta.json` contains number of frames and collecting fps
+    - `meta.json`: number of frames and collecting fps
+    - `timestamps.json`: timestamp of each frame (low_dim data and images)

-**Additional Notes:**
+**Additional Suggestions:**

 1. Try to ensure the task are completed **just before reaching the maximum frame count**, i.e., do not end the action too early.